Today you'll learn how to opt-out and remove your personal data from people search engine sites.

 Such sites were designed to make it easy for people to find long lost relatives, friends or family.
 But of course, as you may have guessed, many people have been using it for more nefarious purposes.

-Popular Free People Search Sites
+Popular Free People Search Engines

 There are many people search sites on the web.